-I’ll go ahead and assume that, the fact that you’re reading this article, you’re either seriously considering to start a blog, or you’re already blogging but not seeing any success in your effort.
+I’ll go ahead and assume that the fact that you’re reading this article, you’re either seriously considering starting a blog, or you’re already blogging but not seeing any success in your effort.

 Maybe you’re feeling a little lost or overwhelmed that you don’t know where to begin.

 Maybe you’re feeling frustrated that your blog is not as successful and profitable as you imagined it would be.